-Figure 1: original courses, and exam opportunities for students who started prior to September 2022 and did not finish all courses
+Figure 11.1: original courses and replacement courses for students who started prior to September 2023 and did not finish all courses.

-Article 2; Students who started the pre-master Human Decision Science prior to September 2022
+Article 11.2: Students who started the pre-master Learning and Development in Organisations prior to September 2023

-- Students who started their pre-master Human Decision Science prior to September 2022 and did not successfully complete Econometric Methods I (EBC2111) before September 2022 can repeat the course in academic year 2022-2023 or choose to replace the course with the new course Research Methods for Pre-master (EBC2170), as shown in Figure 2 below. - 2.
-Students who have not been able to successfully complete Econometric Methods I (EBC2111) before 2023-2024, do not comply with the requirement to successfully complete the pre-master in two academic years as per Article 20.5 paragraph 4 of the SBE BSc-EER 2021-2022.
-Therefore, no additional examination options will be available to these students for the course Econometric Methods I (EBC2111).
+- Students who started their pre-master Learning and Development in Organisations prior to September 2023 and did not successfully complete Human Resource Management (EBC2163) before September 2023 can repeat the course in academic year 2023-2024 or choose to replace the course with the new course Managing Learning and Development at the workplace (EBC2032), as shown in Figure 11.2 below. - 2.
+Students who have not been able to successfully complete Human Resource Management (EBC2163) before 2024-2025, do not comply with the requirement to successfully complete the pre-master in two academic years as per Article 20.6 paragraph 4 of the SBE BSc-EER 2022-2023.
+Therefore, no additional examination options will be available to these students for the course Human Resource Management (EBC2163) in academic year 2024-2025.